antempus/GraphQL-PerfTest/infrastructure/README.md

 ### **_Oh No_**

-So you've gone an broke something or some how borked your state file: No to worry, there is a reason for only a single `azurerm_resource_group` and not use anything already existing to deploy new resources.
+So you've gone an broke something or some how borked your state files: Not to worry, there is a reason for only a single `azurerm_resource_group` and not use anything already existing to deploy new resources.
 We'll just have to remove everything created by terraform and remove the state file locally.

 ##### Manual Cleanup